sammysun0711/openvino_aigc_samples/GGUF-OV/README.md

 Start generating OV model...
 Model generation done.
 Time: 728ms

 Prompt: Who are you?
 Start generation ...

+Response:
 I am Qwen, a large language model created by Alibaba Cloud.
-I am designed to assist with a wide range of tasks and provide helpful responses to your queries.
-How can I assist you today?
-Response:  I am Qwen, a large language model created by Alibaba Cloud.
 I am designed to assist with a wide range of tasks and provide helpful responses to your queries.
 How can I assist you today?
 ```